Osir-is/Portfolio.v1/README.md

 ## Description

-The portfolio is a webpage made up of a css file and a html file , its purpose is to serve as evidnce of the work i complete as a web developer and will be updated regurally to show case my work to future employers.
+The portfolio is a webpage made up of a JavaScript, CSS and HTML file.
+Its purpose is to serve as evidence of my complete work as a web developer and will be updated regularly to showcase my work to future employers

 ## Task Objective